Legends of Might and Magic: Gameplay

-In addition to the opposing team, hostile creatures may be present for players to fight (the host of each game decides whether or not there will be monsters).
-By killing monsters and opening treasure chests found on the map, and also by winning rounds, players earn gold with which to buy equipment.
+In addition to the opposing team, hostile creatures such as animated skeletons or dwarves may be present for players to fight (the host of each game decides whether or not there will be monsters).
+Players may obtain more effective equipment and other items by purchasing them with gold; which is earned by killing monsters and opening treasure chests found on the map, and also by winning rounds.
 Players lose these items when they die or at the end of a match, whichever comes first.
 This was another flaw attributed to the game; as players lose everything once matches end and start with only basic gear at the start of each new one, there was no long-term reward and no way for more experienced players to gauge their skill against the less experienced.